 He replies to this by asking whether there is any meaning of $\delta$ at all other than that given by the semantics of the ambient universe?
-We believe that there is, since $\delta$ is a particular ordinal that both $M_1$ and $M_2$ have in common, and they agree on the cumulative hiearchy $V_\delta$ up to stage $\delta$, and one may inquire about the properties of this common object in $M_1$ and $M_2$.
+We believe that there is, since $\delta$ is a particular ordinal that both $M_1$ and $M_2$ have in common, and they agree on the cumulative hierarchy $V_\delta$ up to stage $\delta$, and one may inquire about the properties of this common object in $M_1$ and $M_2$.
 Our point is that because $M_1$ and $M_2$ agree on $V_\delta$, they will be forced to have a certain level of agreement of their theories of truth for this structure, but this agreement is not necessarily universal and ultimately $M_1$ and $M_2$ can disagree on whether certain statements are true in that common structure.